aaronchrisjo/aaronchrisjo/README.md

 - 🌱 I’m currently learning **React-native, Tensorflow and some backend frameworks**

-- 🤝 I’m looking for help with **Machine Learning and React-native**
+- 🤝 I’m looking for help with **Machine Learning and NextJS**

 - 👨‍💻 All of my projects are available at [https://aaronchrisjo.vercel.app](https://aaronchrisjo.vercel.app)

-- 💬 Ask me about **react, html and basically webdev related stuff.**
+- 💬 Ask me about **javascrpit, html and basically webdev related stuff.**

 - 📫 How to reach me **aaroncj089@gmail.com**